FabianBallar7/FabianBallar7/README.md

 ### Hi there 👋

-# About-Me
-Just a quick description of my background and where you can contact me.

 I'm trained as a theoretical physicist, mainly concerned with strongly-correlated quantum many-body systems.
 At the moment I'm getting my master's degree in a joint program between Perimeter Institute and the University of Waterloo.
 Recently, my attention has shifted greatly towards data science & artificial intelligence.
 I hope to upload my projects both in physics and data science on this site.
 I'm always looking forward to discuss topics in physics, machine learning and anything in general.